-- Our success is highly dependent on our ability to attract, hire and retain highly skilled executive officers and employees. - · We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing growth. - Our internal computer systems, or those of any of our service providers, may fail or suffer security or data privacy breaches or incidents. - Many of our research and preclinical activities are conducted by third parties outside of the United States, including in China. - Our operations are vulnerable to interruption by natural disasters, war, terrorist activity, pandemics and other events. - If we are unable to establish sales or marketing capabilities or enter into agreements with third parties to sell or market our product candidates, we may not be able to successfully sell or market our product candidates that obtain regulatory approval. - A variety of risks associated with marketing our product candidates internationally could adversely affect our business. - Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited. - The stock-based compensation expense related to our RSUs and other outstanding equity awards will result in increases in our expenses in future periods. - Changes in tax laws or in their implementation may adversely affect our business and financial condition. - Inflation could negatively impact our business and results of operations.
+- In September 2023, we began implementing the Strategic Plan.
+If the Strategic Plan is unsuccessful, our business may be harmed. - · Our success is highly dependent on our ability to attract, hire and retain highly skilled executive officers and employees. - · Our internal computer systems, or those of any of our service providers, may fail or suffer security or data privacy breaches or incidents. - Many of our research and preclinical activities are conducted by third parties outside of the United States, including in China. - Our operations are vulnerable to interruption by natural disasters, war, terrorist activity, pandemics and other events. - Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited. - The stock-based compensation expense related to our RSUs and other outstanding equity awards will result in increases in our expenses in future periods. - · Changes in tax laws or in their implementation may adversely affect our business and financial condition. - · Inflation could negatively impact our business and results of operations.